-In nature, you’ll find animals that undergo vast transformations, becoming almost unrecognizable in their new forms.
-Examples like caterpillars becoming butterflies and tadpoles becoming frogs almost look like distinct animals in the different stages of their evolution.
+In nature, you’ll find animals that undergo vast transformations, becoming almost unreco_gnizable in their new forms.
+Examples like caterpillars becoming butterflies and tadpoles becoming frogs that almost look like distinct animals in the different stages of their evolution.

 While this might sound amazing, all stages of these animals still belong to the same biological taxonomic rank, Animalia.
 This means that caterpillars don’t become plants, in their new shapes, they remain animals.
 That’s not what Mesodinium chamaeleon does.
 This single-celled organism is a unique mix of animal and plant life.